semantic-flow/sflo-dendron-notes/sflow.md

 ### Elements

-with four types of weavable [[sflow.concept.mesh.resource.element]]:
+with four types of weavable [[sflo.concept.mesh.resource.element]]:

 - **Datasets**: bundles of data, with optional immutable, checkpointed history
 - **Namespaces**: organize your data in familiar URL-based hierarchies